Department of the Environment and Water Resources, 2007

 The setting of standards for biodiesel blends forms part of the government's response to the 2005 Biofuels Taskforce report.
 Standards already exist under the Act for 100 per cent biodiesel (B100) and for petroleum diesel, but not for blends of the two.
 Blends have proliferated on the Australian market and presently include such variations as B5, B20 and B49.
 This year the department continued consultation to develop a government position on setting standards for biodiesel blends.
 The department released a discussion paper in December-2006 on standardising diesel—biodiesel blends and, in light of comments from stakeholders, is developing a whole-of-government position paper.

 Biodiesel demonstration trial

 The statutory review of the Fuel Quality Standards Act 2000 was completed in April 2005.
-In 2007–08 proposals were developed to implement the review’s recommendations and to address a number of separate issues that had arisen through the day-to-day operation of the Act.
-(A draft Bill is scheduled to be introduced into parliament during the 2008 spring sittings.)
+In 2006—07 proposals were developed to implement the review's recommendations and to address a number of issues that had arisen, independent of the review, through the day-to-day operation of the Act.
+A draft Bill is scheduled to be introduced into parliament during the spring sittings which begin in August 2007.

 Fuel Standards Consultative Committee